SERG-Delft/delftswa/2020/index.md

     3. an assessment of [quality and (potential) technical debt](assignment.html#quality); and
     4. a [deeper analysis](assignment.html#deepening) based on the lectures or other relevant material specific to the system of choice;
 3. [Contributing changes](assignment.html#contributions) to the open source system selected (via pull requests submitted on GitHub)
-4. Preparing a final poster and presentation
+4. Preparing a final video summarizing the key results, and answering questions about it (online).
 5. Reviewing work from other teams, to learn from them, and to give them feedback

 The four essays can build upon each other, but should be independently readable.